FASE BOARD MEMBERS 2019-2021

 Hans de Boer (1986) is a full time forensic pathologist at the Netherlands Forensic Institute in the Hague.
 Besides his daily forensic work he holds an academic position at the Amsterdam University Medical Centres, where he performs research and teaching in autopsy pathology, forensic anthropology and Disaster Victim Identification.
 For this he collaborates closely with forensic academic partners in The Netherlands and abroad.
 His research interests are broad, ranging from sudden cardiac death to bone histology and trauma analysis.
 He is a full time member of the Dutch Disaster Victim Identification team and is the current deputy chair of the Interpol DVI sub-working group for pathology and anthropology.
 In addition, he is an active participant in various national and international forensic pathology and forensic anthropology associations.

-Professor Maryna Steyn is a Biological Anthropologist who initially qualified as a medical doctor in 1983 (University of Pretoria) and subsequently obtained a PhD from the University of the Witwatersrand in 1994.
-As a specialist in human skeletal remains, she consults to the South African Police Service on decomposed and skeletonized human remains and holds an accreditation as forensic anthropologist from FASE.
+Professor Maryna Steyn is a Biological Anthropologist who qualified as a medical doctor in 1983 (University of Pretoria) and then obtained a PhD from the University of the Witwatersrand in 1994.
+She consults to the South African Police Service and Forensic Pathologists on decomposed and skeletonized human remains and holds a level 1 accreditation as forensic anthropologist from FASE (Forensic Anthropology Society of Europe).
+In the past 25 years she has completed more than 400 forensic anthropological case reports and has been involved in several high-level investigations and repatriations.
+She played a pivotal role in establishing forensic anthropology as a subdiscipline in South Africa, resulting not only in the training of many post-graduates, but also in bringing case analysis into the formal stream of investigation.
 She conducts research on human remains from forensic contexts and archaeological sites, focusing on skeletal identification and palaeopathology.
-She has published more than 100 papers in scientific journals, as well as several book chapters.
-She is co-author of the book “The Human Skeleton in Forensic Medicine” which appeared in August 2013.
-M. Steyn is a member of the editorial board of Forensic Science International and was the director of the Forensic Anthropology Research Centre (FARC) at UP until 2015.
-She is currently the Head of School of Anatomical Sciences at the University of the Witwatersrand.
+She has published ±140 papers in scientific journals, as well as several book chapters.
+She is co-author of the book “The Human Skeleton in Forensic Medicine”.
+She is currently the Head of School of Anatomical Sciences at the University of the Witwatersrand and Director of HVIRU (Human Variation and Identification Research Unit).
+Maryna serves on the boards of FASE and the IACI (International Association for Craniofacial Identification).

 FASE Newsletter Editorial Board